Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 # OBSERVABILITY

 The four distinct recurring user needs for observability:
-1. The first one is visibility into system health: verall health of systems, how their application is working on GCP.
+1. Visibility into system health: overall health of systems, how their application is working on GCP.
 2. Error reporting and alerting: proactive alerting, anomaly detection, or guidance on issues.
 3. Efficient troubleshooting: the potential cause of the issue and recommend a meaningful direction for the customer to start their investigation.
 4. Performance improvement: perform retrospective analysis, understand how changes in the system affect its performance.